raresdan/university-ubb/README.md

 # 🎓 University
- This is a collection of all the materials (lectures, seminars, assignments, homework, tests) from Babeș-Bolyai University (UBB).
+ This is a collection of all the materials (lectures, seminars, assignments, homework, tests) from my Bachelor's @ Babeș-Bolyai University (UBB).

 ## Semester 1
 - ➗ [Algebra](./Semester%201/Algebra)